karrot-dev/yunity.org/user/pages/07.events/2017-06-14-hackathon/item.md

 It's time for the next one!

+### Why?

+We want to take an active part in changing society - dedicated to preventing waste and expanding the movement of sharing resources.

 ### When?

 - 14th July (evening) _please arrive_ **by 8pm** _for our welcome session_